 Promoting Labour Rights, Gender Equality and Freedom of Association in Pakistan’s Media

-In the face of increasingly precarious and deteriorating work conditions for journalists and media industry in Pakistan, the need to protect, uphold and advocate for the rights of all journalists is nevermore important.
+In the face of increasingly precarious and deteriorating work conditions for journalists and media industry in Pakistan, the need to protect, uphold and advocate for the rights of all journalists is critical.

-This project is led by the International Federation of Journalists in partnership with the Pakistan Federal Union of Journalists (PFUJ), the Women’s Media Centre and the Pakistan Council of Media Women.
-It aims to strengthen the capacity, confidence and strategic networking of journalists representative organisations and press clubs, as well as representatives from mainstream, freelance and entrepreneurial media to devise a national approach to a decent work agenda and gender equity for Pakistan’s media.
+This project is led by the International Federation of Journalists (WMFP) in partnership with the Pakistan Federal Union of Journalists (PFUJ), the Women’s Media Forum Pakistan (WMFP) and a collection of regional media unions and collectives.
+The project continues the IFJ's work to strengthen the capacity of the media and its collectives to defend professional and labour rights, as well as promote and defend the participation of women in media unions, press clubs, and support efforts for gender equality in Pakistan's media.

 Key activities: